drprojects/nora/README.md

 ### 🛠  NoRA-Tools

 The NoRA-Tools provide functionalities to programmatically upload data to your NoRA template.
-For now, the main functionalities are:
+The main functionalities are:

-- uploading a paper and associated metadata to NoRA from its URL or from an identifier (DOI, ISBN, PMID, arXiv ID), just like with [Zotero Connector](https://www.zotero.org/download/connectors)
+- uploading a paper and associated metadata to NoRA from a URL or from an identifier (DOI, ISBN, PMID, arXiv ID), exactly like with [Zotero Connector](https://www.zotero.org/download/connectors)
 - uploading your whole Zotero library to NoRA

 You can freely modify or extend the NoRA template.
-However, keep in mind that if you want to use NoRA-Tools after modifying some sensitive page fields, you will need to adjust your [Notion configuration](###notion-configuration) accordingly.
+However, keep in mind that if you want to use NoRA-Tools after modifying some sensitive page fields, you may need to adjust your [Notion configuration](###notion-configuration) accordingly.

 <br>